EvanLDouglass/mygolib/README.md

 'set' is a mini-project I decided to write after finishing an online, introductory course teaching Go.
 It was inspired by an article on the official golang website that mentioned the posibility of implementing a simple set using a map.
-It is very basic and probably should not be used, but was a fun exersize.
+It is very basic and probably should not be used, but was a fun exersise.